zcorleissen/documentation/source/api_v2_redis_resources.rst

        "data": "4064"
    }

-Resize a redis instance to the specified size.
+Resize a redis instance to the specified size
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash